GhassenJamoussi99/FlappyMan_With_CPP/README.md

 Hotkeys : Press 'Space' to jump

 ## Note
 The resolution of the game depends on my laptop.
-If the game is buggy on your computer, you need to adjust the resolution inside the main c++ program.
+So if the game is buggy on your side, you need to adjust the resolution inside the main c++ program.